wvwwvwwv/scalable-concurrent-containers/README.md

 ### Entry lifetime

-`HashIndex` does not drop removed entries immediately, instead they are dropped when the `HashIndex` is cleared, resized or the number of removed entries reaches a certain threshold.
-Entry-level recycling is being implemented and will be available soon: [#150](https://github.com/wvwwvwwv/scalable-concurrent-containers/issues/150).
-However, non-determinism in the entry life expectancy will still remain, therefore `HashIndex` would not be an optimal choice if the workload is write-heavy.
+`HashIndex` does not drop removed entries immediately, instead they are dropped when the `HashIndex` is cleared, resized, or the number of removed entries reaches a certain threshold.
+Entry-level drop-and-recycling is being implemented and will be available soon: [#150](https://github.com/wvwwvwwv/scalable-concurrent-containers/issues/150).
+However, non-determinism in the entry life expectancy will still remain, therefore `HashIndex` would not be an optimal choice if the workload is write-heavy and the entry size is large.

 ### Examples